 The church is very impressive.
 I loved the gothic columns, but my favorite thing about the inside of Notre Dame is the stained glass windows, which are stunning.
 If you are a fan of stained glass, you should also visit the nearby Saint Chappelle.

-After spending a little time inside, you should head up to the top for one of the best views in Paris.
-While there are a lot of steps to the top, you shouldn’t be intimated.
+After spending a little time inside, head up to the top for one of the best views in Paris.
+While there are a lot of steps to the top, don’t be intimated.
 You don’t have to do all the stairs at once, there are some scenic breaks built in.
 There is no elevator.
 And also no toilets so go before you start the climb.

 Tickets to Go to the Top of Notre Dame Paris